-This deliverable is the second version of "The SENTINEL project handbook" which submitted on M12 and will be accomplished in the 3rd and final version in M24.
+This deliverable is the third and final version of "The SENTINEL project handbook" and will be submitted in M24 (May 2023).

-The project handbook should be used by all SENTINEL partners as a reference manual during the implementation of the action.
+The project handbook should be in public view and being used by all the SENTINEL partners as a reference manual during the implementation of the action.